alisnichenko/research-summer2019/README.md

 Since it was my first research opportinity ever, I decided to try it out for May-Aug period during Summer 2019.

-Basically, my responsibilities and my activities included:
+Basically, what I did was:
 - Analyzed 12GB+ large datasets obtained from government websites, Twitter API, and other sources in JSON format using Python, R, and other tools for law and media related research publications, such as the one sent to 22nd ACM Conference on Computer-Supported Cooperative Work and Social Computing